3. Commitment to personal data protection

 Therefore, it is in general very important for BIRD employees and partners to:

-- Always minimise the processing of personal data in terms of nature, quantity, access and retention;
+Always minimize the processing of personal data in terms of: nature, quantity, access and retention;

-- Evaluate new/changed procedures or systems in which personal data is processed in order to take appropriate technical and organisational measures in advance including Privacy by Design and Privacy be default;
+Evaluate new/changed procedures or systems in which personal data is processed in order to take appropriate technical and organizational measures in advance including Privacy by Design and Privacy be default;

-- Have technical and organisational security controls with different access privileges based on a “need to know” (and not “nice to know”).
+Have technical and organizational security controls with different access privileges based on a “need to know” (and not “nice to know”).

 Please consult DPO via firstname.lastname@example.org when having questions or assistance is needed.